evelinawahlstrom/MusicFirst-reactNative/README.md

 The instructions below are for Mac users.

-Before being able to install the app and make it run you need to have
+### :woman_technologist: Before being able to install the app and make it run you need to have :woman_technologist:
 - **[React-Native]()**
 - **[Expo](https://expo.io/learn)**
 - and **[Xcode](https://apps.apple.com/se/app/xcode/id497799835?l=en&mt=12)**